 - With this multi-generational home arrangement, the kitchen and eating areas are often still common which cuts down on expenses and chores for everyone.

-Multiple master suites with the in-law suite containing a private living area
+3. Multiple master suites with the in-law suite containing private areas for living space

 - The in-law suite may have a bedroom, private bath, and living space.

 - With this design, everyone still shares a common kitchen and eating area.

 - Each generation may even appreciate having their own outdoor living space, as well.

 - A huge advantage of this arrangement is that if the extra unit is no longer needed for the family, it could be rented out or sold.